EricStratosphere/Food-Inventory-System/README.md

 5. **📢 Spread the Word** – Help others discover this project by sharing it on social media or with your peers.

 We appreciate your interest and support! 🚀 Feel free to contribute by submitting a pull request or reporting issues.

+## 🙏 **Acknowledgement**
+We extend our heartfelt gratitude to the following individuals and organizations for their invaluable support in the development of **Save and Savor**:
+- **Computer Science Student Society** – For providing the platform and opportunity to participate in the hackathon.
+- **Mentors & Judges** – For their guidance, constructive feedback, and encouragement throughout the development process.
+- **Friends** – For their unwavering support and inspiration.
+- **Open-Source Community** – For providing resources, tools, and frameworks that made this project possible.

 ## 📩 **Contact**
 📧 **saveandsavor.contact@gmail.com**